Bill Smeaton (footballer)

-Bill Smeaton (11 December 1928 – 13 May 1989) is a former Australian rules footballer who played with Melbourne in the Victorian Football League (VFL).
+Bill Smeaton (11 December 1928 – 13 May 1989) was an Australian rules footballer who played with Melbourne in the Victorian Football League (VFL).

 Early career

 Growing up in the rural city of Stawell, Victoria, in 1946 Smeaton did a pre-season with where his cousin George Smeaton had made a name for himself as a dependable defender.

-The young 18 year old wasn't recruited so he moved to Ararat for employment purposes.
+The young 18 year old was not recruited so he moved to Ararat for employment purposes.
 Smeaton made his Wimmera Football League debut with Ararat in 1948.
-In 1949 he started kicking goals on a regular basis finishing the year with 84 goals.
-Melbourne was excited and keen to sign Smeaton before the 1950 Wimmera League season, but had to wait until 1951.
-Smeaton had kicked a Wimmera league record of 120 goals for the 1950 season.
+In 1949 he started kicking goals on a regular basis finishing the year with 84 goals in a premiership team.

+Melbourne was excited and keen to sign Smeaton before the 1950 Wimmera Football League season, but had to wait until 1951.
+Smeaton had kicked a Wimmera football League record of 120 goals for the 1950 season.

 VFL career

 Smeaton turned up in for the 1951 season.
-Melbourne were very optimistic after Smeaton kicked 9 goals is a inter-club match thinking he was possibly as good as John Coleman.
+Melbourne were very optimistic after Smeaton kicked 9 goals in a inter-club match thinking he was possibly as good as John Coleman.
 Smeaton became a divisive figure when he complained that his teammates were not kicking the ball to his advantage.
 He tried to leave Melbourne in 1952 only to be talked around.
 Half a dozen games and it was obvious that he had fallen out of favour with the team and selectors.